 4. Get Your First Customer

-In starting any business in Nigeria getting your first customer is always the most difficult tasks but there is a way you can do this with ease and these is by making samples of your small chops and supply them to those you know are likely to patronize you.
+In starting any business in Nigeria getting your first customer is always the most difficult tasks but there is a way you can do this with ease and these are by making samples of your small chops and supply them to those you know are likely to patronize you.

 Give these samples of small chops to influential people in different fields so these people will influence their subordinates to patronize you.